-(1) Weighted by Interest Bearing Unpaid Principal Balance.
+(2) Weighted by Interest Bearing Unpaid Principal Balance.

-(1) Weighted by interest Bearing Cripater Finding Control of (a) the current Mortgage Interest Rate payable by the related mortgagor, and (b) a fraction, the numerator of which is the Interest Bearing Unpaid Principal Balance, and the denominator of which is the Unpaid Principal Balance.
+(3) The effective mortgage rate is the product of (a) the current Mortgage Interest Rate and (b) a fraction, the numerator of which is the Interest Bearing Unpaid Principal Balance, and the denominator of which is the Unpaid Principal Balance.